 Making an uninsured motorist coverage claim may be your best option in this situation.
-Even though the other driver technically has insurance, this is available because the other insurance company is unwilling to offer their insurance benefits due to the other driver’s failure to cooperate.
+Even though the other driver technically has insurance, your UM/UIM coverage may be available because the other insurance company is unwilling to offer their insurance benefits due to the other driver’s failure to cooperate.
 The other side might be looking for a way to decline coverage because their driver is not responding.

 If you have collision coverage on your vehicle, your insurance company will pay to fix your car regardless of the other insurance company's situation.
 Your insurance company may then work to recover the money it has used to cover you from the at-fault driver's insurance company, leaving you out of that process.

 Filing a Lawsuit Against the Other Driver

 As a last resort, you can file a lawsuit against the other driver.
 This isn’t against the other driver’s insurance company; it’s against the other driver directly.

 When you do this, the other driver’s insurance company will hire an attorney to represent their client in the lawsuit.
 This can be difficult and usually will be taken to small claims court.
 If you reach this step in the process, if may be necessary to consult with an experienced personal injury attorney to evaluate your options.
 Sometimes, but not always, once a lawsuit is filed the adjuster on the other side will accept service on their insured's behalf.

 The top-rated legal team at Davis Law Group has helped auto accident victims in Washington state and across the U.S. better understand their legal rights and the inner workings of the insurance claims process for more than 25 years.
 We work with injury victims every day to evaluate whether their case would benefit from an attorney's help, or if they may be capable of resolving their own claim without having to pay for an attorney.